Four questions as the Bears prepare to play the Packers, who hold a 96-94-1 record against their rivals to the south in the NFL’s oldest rivalry:

 3. Throw it over the middle?

-One unintended consequence of the NFL’s new use-of-helmet rule could be the opening up of the middle of the field.
-In the NFL season opener Thursday night, safeties seemed to pull back at times when they had clean shots on potential receivers.
+One unintended consequence of the NFL’s new use of helmet rule could be the opening up of the middle of the field.
+In Thursday night’s opener, safeties seemed to pull back at times when they had a clean shot on potential receivers.
 Robinson won’t count on that to continue.

 Tight end Trey Burton noticed the middle of the field open when watching his former team, the Eagles, play the Falcons.

-“It’s tough, man,” Burton said.
+“It’s tough, man,” he said.
 “The defensive guys have it hard.
-I don’t know if I’d be able to do that on the defensive side of the ball.”
+I dunno if I’d be able to do that on the defensive side of the ball.”

-He found it strange to watch his old team from his couch.
-But Burton, who threw the infamous “Philly Special” Super Bowl touchdown, joked that he taught wide receiver Nelson Agholor how to throw.
-Agholor threw a pass to Nick Foles on Thursday.
+Burton found it strange watching his old team from his couch.
+But the tight end, who threw the infamous “Philly Special” Super Bowl touchdown, joked that he taught receiver Nelson Agholor how to throw.
+The receiver threw a pass to Nick Foles on Thursday.

-Through a mutual friend, Howard met rapper Kanye West, who tweeted out a new nickname for him — J-HOW: Jordan Helping Others Win — earlier in the week.
+Through a mutual friend, the Bears running back met the rapper, who Tweeted out a new nickname for him — J-HOW: Jordan Helping Others Win— earlier in the week.

 “He knew a little bit about me,” Howard said with a smile.

 With all the attention on quarterback Mitch Trubisky and outside linebacker Khalil Mack, Howard has slipped under the radar during the preseason.
-He predicts he’ll have fewer carries but more yards in Nagy’s new system.
-His goals are simple: make the playoffs and be consistent.
+He predicts he’ll have fewer carries, but more yards, in Matt Nagy’s new system.
+His goals are simple: make the playoffs, and be consistent.

-“I’m ready to get out there and show the new offense we have,” he said.
+“I’m ready to get out there on the field and show the new offense we have,” he said.
 “Show how dominant we can be this year.”